-Patient: Franco Bismark González Cots HC: 711030 CI: 12041364401.

-Age: 6 years Sex: M Race: B Proceed: Cattlemen.

-APP: light to moderate mental retardation.

-Delay growth and development.

-Language disorders.

-Chromosomopathy?

-APF: Parent carrier of chromosomal involvement.

-HEA: A 6-year-old schoolchild, who was born 28 days after birth (4/5/2013), is diagnosed with perineal hemangiopericytoma and is surgically resected.
+- Patient: Franco Bismark González Cots HC: 711030 CI: 12041364401. - Age: 6 years, Sex: M, Race: B, Proceed: Cattlemen. - APP: Light to moderate mental retardation. - Delay growth and development. - Language disorders. - · Chromosomopathy? - APF: parent carrier of chromosomal involvement. - HEA: a 6-year-old schoolchild, who was born 28 days after birth (4/5/2013), is diagnosed with perineal hemangiopericytoma and is surgically resected.

-At 11 months of age (4/9/2014) the lesion in the surgical scar reappears (See figure 1) it is re-intervened and the pathological anatomy revealed embryonic rhabdomyosarcoma of the perineum, with immunohistochemistry: positive vimentin, positive desmin, HHF35 positive, Ki67 positive, 50%, S 100 negative, LCA negative.
+At 11 months of age (4/9/2014) the lesion in the surgical scar reappears, (See figure 1) it is re-intervened and the pathological anatomy revealed embryonic rhabdomyosarcoma of the perineum, with immunohistochemistry: positive vimentin, positive desmin, HHF35 positive, Ki67 positive, 50%, S 100 negative, LCA negative.

-Figure 1: Perineal tumor lesion at one year of age, rhabdomyosarcoma.
+Figure 1: Perineal tumor lesion at 11 months of age, rhabdomyosarcoma.

-A multidisciplinary study was carried out, staging studies were completed with no tumor lesion in another part of the organism, tumor markers were performed, with 555 U/L high dehydrogenase, alphaprotein protein and negative chorionic gonadotrophin, normal hemoglobin and erythrosedimentation levels, and chemotherapy was initiated. postoperative with VAC scheme: vincristine, cyclophosphamide, and actinomycin D, whose treatment concluded on August 6, 2014 with very good response.
-Followed by monthly follow-up oncological consultation, here the physical examination was detected on March 20, 2014 an accelerated growth at the level of perianal scar, high LDH figures that had been negativized, now at 550UI, in ultrasound of the region described injury hypoechoic 25 mm at the edge of the surgical scar, it is surgically intervened (Figure 2) the result of pathological anatomy was reactive chronic inflammatory process, no residual tumor at the edges of section, Ki 67 negative, HHf 35 negative, positive LCA, M10 D negative.
-Follow-up is continued for 5 years, also by consultation of physiatrist and speech therapy, with the patient being able to improve language and walking markedly, entering a special circle achieving acceptable learning, and also being evaluated by clinical genetics from birth.
+A multidisciplinary study was carried out, staging studies were completed with no tumor lesion in another part of the organism, tumor markers were performed, with 555 U/L high dehydrogenase, alpha protein and negative chorionic gonadotrophin, normal hemoglobin and erythrosedimentation levels, and chemotherapy was initiated. postoperative with VAC scheme: vincristine, cyclophosphamide, and actinomycin D, whose treatment concluded on August 06, 2014 with very good response.

+Followed by monthly follow-up oncological consultation, here the physical examination was detected on March 20, 2014 an accelerated growth at the level of perianal scar, high LDH figures that had been negativized, now at 550 UI, in ultrasound of the region described injury hypoechoic 25 mm at the edge of the surgical scar, it is surgically intervened (Figure 2) the result of pathological anatomy was reactive chronic inflammatory process, no residual tumor at the edges of section, Ki 67 negative, HHf 35 negative, positive LCA, M10 D negative.